 Fortunately, we are lucky enough to have Shauna, who is ferocious in her determination to make sure that we have correct accounting information and that our clients are not at any disadvantage, having made the decision to move.

-We at MIH are proud to be able to offer this great handover service, and to be able to turn even the most anti – managing agent client into a happy one.
+We at MIH are proud to be able to offer this great handover service and to be able to turn even the most anti – managing agent-client into a happy one.
 How do we know this?
-Our most recent client, whom told us that he hates managing agents, is now putting us forward for another block he has a flat in.
+Our most recent client, who told us that he hates managing agents, is now putting us forward for another block he has a flat in.